rafaelbecks/glow/README.md

 - **Instance-Based**: Each track gets its own luminode instance when assigned
 - **Multiple Instances**: Support for multiple tracks using the same luminode type (e.g., 4 lissajous curves)
 - **Independent Configuration**: Each instance has its own positioning, layout, and trajectory motion

+## Modulation System

+G.L.O.W. includes a modulation system similar to LFOs (Low-Frequency Oscillators) on synthesizers.
+Each track can have up to 4 modulators that automatically animate specific luminode parameters over time.

+**How It Works:**
+- **Waveform Shapes**: Choose from sine, square, triangle, or sawtooth waveforms
+- **Rate Control**: Adjust oscillation speed (0.001 - 2 Hz) for slow, evolving changes or rapid modulation
+- **Depth Control**: Set modulation intensity (0-100%) to control how much the parameter varies
+- **Offset**: Shift the base value up or down within the parameter's range
+- **Per-Track Targeting**: Modulators automatically apply to the luminode assigned to their track
+- **Parameter Selection**: Choose any numeric parameter (size, rotation speed, line width, etc.) to modulate

+Think of it like an LFO modulating a filter cutoff or oscillator pitch - but here it's controlling visual parameters like size, rotation, or line width.
+Modulators are non-destructive and only affect rendering in real-time, preserving your base configuration values.

+*Note: This is the first version of the modulation system and is under active development.*

 ## Trajectory Motion System